tendersearls/tldr/README.md

         --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb") -n, --name PATTERN               One or more names or /pattern/ of tests to run (like: foo_test, /foo_.*/, Foo#foo_test) -s, --seed SEED                  Seed for randomization
-        --skip-test-helper           Don't try loading a test helper before the tests -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"]) -r, --reporter REPORTER          Custom reporter class (Default: "TLDR::Reporters::Default") --workers WORKERS            Number of parallel workers (Default: 8, the number of CPU cores) -v, --verbose                    Print stack traces for errors
+        --workers WORKERS            Number of parallel workers (Default: 8, the number of CPU cores) --skip-test-helper           Don't try loading a test helper before the tests -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"]) -r, --reporter REPORTER          Custom reporter class (Default: "TLDR::Reporters::Default") --no-emoji                   Disable emoji in the output
+    -v, --verbose                    Print stack traces for errors --comment COMMENT            No-op comment, used internally for multi-line execution instructions
 ```

 ## Acknowledgements